sairaatta/conquer_chess/docs/rulebook/README.md

 6.2.2    A player must be allowed to pause his/her clock after making his/her move, even after the opponent has made his/her next move.
 The time between making the move on the chessboard and pressing the clock is regarded as part of the time allotted to the player.

 6.2.3    A player must press his/her clock with the same hand with which he/she made his/her move.
-It is forbidden for a player to keep his/her finger on the clock or to ‘hover’ over it.
+It is forbidden for a player to keep his/her finger on the clock or to ‘hover' over it.

 6.2.4    The players must handle the chessclock properly.
 It is forbidden to press it forcibly, to pick it up, to press the clock before moving or to knock it over.
 Improper clock handling shall be penalised in accordance with Article 12.9.